Ready for some drinks in Greece? Here is our guide to twenty drinks from Greece you won’t want to miss.

 Part of going to any new destination is trying out the local cuisine.
 But that should also extend to the local tipples too!

-Let’s check out seven Greek drinks:
+Let’s check out the most famous Greek drinks:

-Kitron – Naxos
+1. Kitron – Naxos

 While you might assume that it means the drink tastes just like lemon, you’re wrong; it’s slightly different but equally as delicious!
-Kitron hails from the island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
+Kitron hails from the famous Greek island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
 It has grown on the island for over three centuries, and it’s one of its main exports.

 You’ll find two kitron distilleries on Paxos, and you can visit and check out how they make the drink, as well as tasting some for yourself.
 These are Pomponas and Vallindras.

 The leaves of the kitron tree are picked and then combined with water before going through a complex distilling process several times over.
 You’ll find green kitron, which is around 30% alcohol and tastes quite sweet.
 Then, you’ll find a clear version of approximately 35% alcohol, before the strongest at 40% alcohol, which has a gold color and tastes more bitter than sweet.